How to Concatenate with a Line Break in Excel

 here’s how this formula works…

-In this formula, we have combined 5 different things using CONCATENATE.
-Value from cell A2, line break using CHAR, Values from cell B2, line break, and in the end, the value from cell C2.
+In this formula, we have combined five different things using CONCATENATE: the value from cell A2, a line break using CHAR, Values from cell B2, a line break, and, in the end, the value from cell C2.

 TEXTJOIN is the advanced version of CONCATENATE.
-In the function, you can use a delimiter to combine text from cells.
+You can use a delimiter to combine text from cells in the function.
 And here is the formula to get a line break while concatenating text from different cells.

 =TEXTJOIN(CHAR(10),TRUE,A2:C2)